makersacademy/bowling-challenge-ruby/planning/user_stories.md

 I want to be able to enter a max of 10 per roll in the 10th frame.

 So that any additional rolls in frame 10 only count for the bonus (not for the regular frame count),
-I want the scoreboard to know if the roll I’m entering a score for is ‘regular’ vs ‘additional’.
+I want the scoreboard to know if the roll I’m entering a score for is ‘regular’ vs ‘bonus’.